DarwinEcosystem/Streaming-Clusters/README.md

-# Streaming CLusters by Darwin Ecosystem LLC
+# Streaming Clusters by Darwin Ecosystem LLC
 This is a D3.js example reading the KeywordMeme™ API JSON output to gain a quick assesment of the clustered themes result.

 The information is generated  in JSON by Darwin Ecosystem's [KeywordMeme™ API](http://www.keywordmeme.com) which is documented on this GitHub [Wiki](http://github.com/DarwinEcosystem/Documentation/wiki/REST-API-Resources)